Vivekdev1997/authorize_net_api_integration/README.md

-"Authorize.Net Credit Card API Integration In PHP"
+Authorize.Net Credit Card API Integration In PHP

 [In above files there is (authorize.net api integration with php.zip) file download and paste in xampp/wamp, then make database and create table all details in sql.sql]